Despite my reference at one point that certain authors would have done well

 Many reviewers praise Dune

-for its use of religion,
+for its use of religion.

-and what Herbert executes, he executes well,
+I’ll grant that what Herbert executes, he executes well,

 I think Herbert himself came to see this weakness later on,